egorpol/audiospylt/README.md

 - `spectral_fm3.ipynb` - Notebook for FM-based sound approximation using a single DFT frame as the source
 - `spectral_am3.ipynb` - Notebook for AM-based sound approximation using a single DFT frame as the source
+- `operator_fm.ipynb` - Notebook for adjusting the calculated FM values to Ableton's Operator preset format
+- `operator_am.ipynb` - Notebook for adjusting the calculated AM values to Ableton's Operator preset format
+- `operator_preset_editor_fm.ipynb` - Notebook for extracting and saving the Operator presets in .adv format (native format for Ableton's Operator)
+- `optimization_gif.ipynb` - Notebook for creating learning process visualizations for different optimization algorithms
+- `distances_demo.ipynb` - Notebook for visualizing distances of different objective functions

 ## Update alpha-0.2